Zaczero/xsecurelock/README.md

         `XSS_SLEEP_LOCK_FD` and wait for it.
 2. Repeat.

-This is, of course precisely what `xss-lock` does, and - apart from the suspend handling - what `xautolock` does.
+This is, of course, precisely what `xss-lock` does, and - apart from the suspend handling - what `xautolock` does.

 As an alternative, we also support this way of integrating: